-Little kids: How many numbers can you count before taking a breath again?
+Little kids: How many numbers can you count?
 Bonus: If you count off every other number to go higher, starting with 2 and 4, what are the next 4 numbers you say?

 Big kids: Bigger numbers take longer to say.
 Can you say the number 2,386 out loud?
 Bonus: If you tried counting from June 18 to September 14, how many days would you count including the first and last?
 (Hint if needed: What if you went to Sept.
 18?
 June has 30 days, while July and August each have 31.)

 Wee ones: Different for everyone…1, 2, 3, 4, 5, 6, 7…see how high you can make it!

 Little kids: Again, different for everyone.
 Let us know how far you make it!
 Bonus: 6, 8, 10 and 12.

 Big kids: Two thousand three hundred eighty-six.
 Bonus: 89 days.
 July 17 makes 30 days, then August 17 takes you to 61, then Sept 17 brings you to 92, then subtract 3 to back up to Sept 14.